keleshev/keleshev.com/map-as-a-recursion-scheme-in-ocaml.md

 > derive this function, just like `map`.

 What can we do with it?
-We can use it to factor out recursion form any pass of the form`Syntax.t -> Syntax.t m` where `m` is a monad type.
+We can use it to factor out recursion from any pass of the form `Syntax.t -> Syntax.t m` where `m` is a monad type.

 We can generate `map_result` from result monad to implement our literal division checker: